IDKJava/the-elements/README.txt

 5. Set IDKJAVA_KEYSTORE to point to the keystore file location, and IDKJAVA_KEYALIAS to the key alias within the keystore.
-6. If using Android Studio GUI to build the gradle project, then create a gradle.properties file under TheElements-dev, with ndkdir=path/to/ndk to ensure that the gradle spawned under Android Studio can find the NDK.
+6. If using Android Studio GUI to build the gradle project, then create a local.properties file at the top level with ndk.dir=path/to/ndk to ensure that the gradle spawned under Android Studio can find the NDK.

 Updating